JaehaKim97/EDTR/README.md

 Instructions are provided below.
 Try it with your own images! :smile:

+If you find EDTR useful, please star the repo.
+Thank you! :star::pray:

 ## <a name="update"></a>:loudspeaker: Update

 - **2025.09.26**: Release the real-world EDTR detection model and demo examples.
 The code has also been simplified.